Lockheed Martin FB-22: Design and development

 One aspect that arose during the early stages of the design process was the consideration that Boeing would be responsible for the final assembly of the aircraft.
 At the time, Lockheed Martin was making the mid-fuselage at its plant in Fort Worth, Texas, while assembling the F-22 in Marietta, Georgia.
-However, since Boeing was responsible for the manufacturing of parts of the fuselage and more crucially, the wings—as well as integrating the avionics—it was considered prudent to give final assembly to Boeing.
+However, since Boeing was responsible for the manufacturing of parts of the fuselage and more crucially, the wings—as well as integrating the avionics—it was considered prudent to give final assembly to Boeing in Seattle, Washington.
 Other than the wings, the aircraft would have retained much of the design of the F-22.
 This included 80% of the avionics, software, and flight controls.
 This commonality would have also significantly reduced the costs of software integration.